-On the other hand, if nice margins is ON, Print Wizard will attempt to provide balanced margins, up to 1⁄2 inch.
+If nice margins is ON, Print Wizard will attempt to provide balanced margins, up to 1⁄2 inch.

-14.9 Setting Page Dimensions and Margins
+14.10 Setting Page Dimensions and Margins

 The <PAGESIZE> and <BODY> tags, taken together, allow you to specify many aspects of the paper selection and page layout, including paper size, orientation, input bin, orientation, duplexing, and margins.
 Some of these settings will be dependent on your printer's capabilities.